philanc/slua/README.md

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
 See LICENSE files in directories lua, and luafilesystem.

-The lz library includes some code from various authors (see src/lz):
+The luazen library includes some code from various authors (see src/luazen):
 - Norx encryption from the Norx submission to Caesar - http://norx.io
 - curve25519, ed25519, blake2b, argon2i from Loup Vaillant's Monocypher - http://loup-vaillant.fr/projects/monocypher/
 - base64 functions by Luiz Henrique de Figueiredo (public domain)
 - base58 functions by Luke Dashjr (MIT)
 - md5 by Cameron Rich (BSD)

-Lz and minisock are distributed under the MIT License (see file LICENSE)
+Luazen and minisock are distributed under the MIT License (see file LICENSE)

 Copyright (c) 2017  Phil Leblanc